zchrissirhcz/min-repros/test_gtest_ndk_asan/README.md

+For the bug reported in googletest issue: https://github.com/google/googletest/issues/3808

 ## Description
 I write a simple unit test, with Address Sanitizer enabled:
     - cross compile and run on Android ARM device, it reports **"heap-buffer-overflow"**.